 Refunds will be issued on canceled classes and early withdrawals.
 Refunds to be issued from PELL, SEOG, and KHEAA Grants will be issued within two weeks from the date funds are applied to the student’s account.
 Questions concerning refunds should be directed to the Bursar’s Office (ASB 3rd Level).

-As required by Federal Regulations, the University shall return all or a portion of the Title IV aid awarded to the appropriate Title IV account if the student officially withdraws, drops out, takes an unapproved leave, is expelled, or otherwise fails to complete the period of enrollment for which he or she was charged.
+As required by Federal Regulations, the University shall return all or a portion of the Title IV aid awarded to the appropriate Title IV account.
+The return to Title IV occurs when the student officially withdraws, drops out, takes an unapproved leave, is expelled, or otherwise fails to complete the period of enrollment for which he or she was charged.

 If a student receives a cash refund and then withdraws from school, he/she must repay a portion of the amount received.
 Students whose accounts were “paid in full” are likely to end up owing the institution after withdrawal.